top of page

 “James Sleeper,” he introduces himself.

+by, seeking detours.
 The crowd thins.

-Behind the flashing lights, a heavy full moon rises
+Behind the flashing lights, a full moon rises over the dark Clackamas

 He gently grips his gear shift.
-“A couple weeks ago, I took a
+“A couple weeks ago, I took a fall

-terrible fall in the shower, dying—and it shocked me back to life.”
+in the shower, dying—and it shocked me back to life.”

 Our conversation keeps winding.
 I tell James I write, and he startles

-as though his defibrillator went off again.
+as though his defibrillator went off again—“I’ve always thought artists

-He pulls back with a rueful smile, tapping the gear shift with a
+solve everyday problems.”
+He pulls back with a rueful smile,

-home—solving problems no one else could.
+things at home—solving problems no one else could.

 “I think a lot of the time we don’t even see what our problems are...